"We will continue to progress the 3Q Project into advance development stage in record time."

 However, it is also possible that once the price of a commodity suddenly appreciates, a project, once completely terminated years ago, becomes lucrative again for investors.

 Finally, there are many ways to go into production.
 Often, a promising project is taken over by a big player in the industry.
 This can happen early, or after all the technical work has been done, all the permitting is in place, and the full feasibility study confirms the deposit and the economical feasibility.

 However, many times a strategic partner comes on board in a joint venture and develops the project together with the original team that discovered the resource.
 There are many ways a project can go from discovery to production.
 In some cases, banks and institutional investors simply provide the money through further funding rounds to have the original team go into production themselves.
 This also depends on the background of the team.

-In the case of NLC, the team are experts in discovery and the ability to lead it through the technical work to full feasibility.
-In an interview, the chairman has said they would have some knowledge to go into production themselves, but maybe not all of what's needed.
-To me it seems that they are trying to close down a deal in a joint venture.
+In the case of NLC, the team is an expert in discovery and has the ability to lead it through the technical work to full feasibility.
+In an interview, the chairman said they would have some knowledge to go into production themselves, but maybe not all of what's needed.
+To me, it seems that they are trying to close down a deal in a joint venture.

 Several factors to be considered

 With cash burning fast, and financing rounds that usually only provide money for the next phase, companies are under constant pressure.
 If drilling campaigns fail to deliver on their promises, it gets hard to find new money for the next step.
 There are several factors that can kill a project before it goes into production.
 Share prices usually follow certain milestones, but with the usual hypes of the stock market - up and down.

 When companies do further drilling and discover more or better resources, the project becomes more valuable and share prices often go up.
 When companies receive approvals for mine construction or if environmental studies get approved by the authorities, the risk of a project failing goes down, which makes it more likely to earn money in the future.
 This usually also leads to a stock price boost.